joba-1/Joba_Solplanet/README.md

 ## Usage

-After uploading the code to the ESP32, the device will start receiving modbus responses over RS485.
+After compiling code for Linux, the program will start receiving modbus responses over TCP.
 The responses are then published on an mqtt broker.

 ## TODO

-* The ESP32 should issue modbus commands via functions from modbus_registers.h
+* Useful for testing: subscribe on a command topic receiving function and parameters to execute.
-* As a first step implement a web interface to select the function and enter parameters
+* Only on request is done.
+After processing the first result nothing happens (should send request in a loop)
-* Also useful: subscribe on a command topic receiving function and parameters to execute.
+* Numbers are always zero (correct number of bytes, all zero), Strings work
 Finally:
 * implement intelligent logic to operate and monitor the inverter automatically
 * For monitoring poll status and write to influxdb (visualize with grafana)

 ## License